Skip to main content

 note

-POSTGRES_PASSWORD is the password for the root user your provided during the creation of the RDS instance.
+RDS_ADMIN_PASSWORD is the password for the root user your provided during the creation of the RDS instance.
+Set KC_BOOTSTRAP_ADMIN_PASSWORD as the password for the temporary Keycloak admin bootstrap account.

-KEYCLOAK_ADMIN_PASSWORD, as we mentioned before, is the password for the admin user of the Keycloak web console.
-You can easily create random strong passwords, in Linux terminal, with the following command:
+You can easily createrandom strong passwords, in Linux terminal, with the following command:

 openssl rand -base64 14